Save Big Bucks on New Construction!Posted by Kevin Hughes on Thursday, February 28th, 2013 at 4:40pm.

 8.)
 Minimize Garage Size & Amenities

 Focus on your home not the garage...
-You and your family are more important than the cars.
+You are more important than the cars.
 You can save a lot of money by avoiding excess garage space & garage finishes, shelving units and other garage amenities.
 Many garages are rarely visited and often become glorified storage space for unwanted household items.

 9.)
 Look Into Unfinished Houses